AVAuco/ucophyrehab/README.md

 |	+-- ...
 |   +-- 27
 ```
-The first level of subfolders corresponds with all the individuals participants in the dataset.
+The first level of subfolders corresponds with all of the 27 individuals participants in the dataset.
 Each individual folder contains 16 subfolders, one for each exercise they performed.
 In each exercise folder, we can find a `camX.avi` and a `camX_p2d.txt` file for each camera and a `p3d.txt` file.
 The `camX_p2d.txt` contains the joints coordinates
 ### dataset_2d.json
 ```
 TODO